 November 29, 2000 to fund the working capital of PHOENIXi Investment Limited and its subsidiaries.
 Repayment of this loan is due upon demand from Phoenix TV.
-As of the date of this prospectus, the outstanding amount of this loan is RMB32.7 million.
+As of May 10, 2011, the outstanding amount of this loan was approximately RMB32.7 million.